ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    web browser.
 1. Collector: The endpoint that receives the final aggregate.
 It also specifies the parameters of the protocol.
+1. False input: Input which is valid under the input validation protocol but is not truthful. e.g., if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
+1. Input: The original data emitted by a client, before any encryption or secret sharing scheme is applied.
+1. Input share: one of the shares output by feeding an input into a secret sharing scheme.
+Each share is to be transmitted to one of the participating aggregators.
-1. Input-validation protocol: The protocol executed by the client and aggregators in order to validate the client's input without leaking its value to the aggregators.
+1. Input validation protocol: The protocol executed by the client and aggregators in order to validate the client's input without leaking its value to the aggregators.
+1. Invalid input: An input for which the input validation protocol fails. e.g., if the inputs are bit vectors, then `[2, 1, 0]` is invalid.
 1. Leader: A distinguished aggregator that coordinates input validation and data aggregation.
-1. Data: The original data emitted by a client, before any encryption or secret sharing scheme is applied.
-1. Data share: one of the _n_ shares output by feeding a datum into a linear secret sharing scheme.
-Each share is to be transmitted to one of the _n_ participating aggregators.
-1. Invalid data: Data which cannot be represented in the affine-aggregatable encoding chosen by participants. e.g., a UTF-8 string if the chosen encoding is a vector of 16 bits.
-1. False data: Data which is valid under the chosen affine-aggregatable encoding but is not truthful. e.g., if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
-1. Aggregation: a statistical aggregation over a body of data which is of interest to a collector.
+1. Output: A reduction over the inputs, for instance a statistical aggregation, which is of interest to a collector.
-1. Aggregation share: the share of an aggregation emitted by an aggregator.
-   Aggregation shares can be reassembled by the collector into the aggregation.
+1. Output share: The share of an output emitted by an aggregator.
+Output shares can be reassembled by the collector into the output.

 ## Architecture overview